qimview/qimview/README.md

   python -m cppimport build ./qimview/CppBind

 from the qimview folder.
-Even of the command ends up with the error 'No module named wrap_numpy', it has probably built the library correctly.
+Even of the command ends up with the error 'No module named qimview_cpp', it has probably built the library correctly.

 ## Installation issue: